lamarquise/printf/README.txt

-Pfelem_List.c:
+Pfelem_List.c

 new_pfelem():
 Creates a new element of t_pfelem structure type.

 pfelem_append():
 Appends a list of t_pfelem type, does not create its own new elem, that is passed as a param.
+Easier to send a **lst rather than *lst.

 ft_buf_to_elem():
 Takes a string (sourced from *format) and creates a new elem containing